Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems

 The parameter $k \in (0,1)$ linearly interpolates between different exponents in the distributions ${\tilde {\cal P}}(S_k)$ \mbox{${\tilde {\cal P}}(S_{1-k})$} $ = {\tilde {\cal P}}(S_{1-k}) {\tilde {\cal P}}(S_{k})$ which are smeared with respect to~${\tilde {\cal P}}(S)$.
 Note that, because of the symmetry in $k$ with respect to the midpoint~$k=\frac{1}{2}$, effectively $k \in (0, 0.5]$.

-Also, for vanishing $k$ the limit is $\lim_{k\downarrow 0} S_k= - \infty$ and $\lim_{k\downarrow 0} S_{1-k} = S$ and we get, according to Eq.~(\ref{eq:PDist_R_S}), an infinitely spread-out distribution~${\tilde {\cal P}}(-\infty)$ (giving us an essentially constant background which is vanishing with increasing smearing values $|S|$) multiplied with~${\tilde {\cal P}}(S)$: in short, for vanishing $k$, in \ps regions where it assumes negative values, expression~(\ref{eq:xi_Certification_Sk_Bohmann_appendix}) rises towards zero.
+Also, for vanishing $k$ the limit is $\lim_{k\downarrow 0} S_k= - \infty$ and $\lim_{k\downarrow 0} S_{1-k} = S$ and we get, according to Eq.~(\ref{eq:PDist_R_S}), an infinitely spread-out distribution~${\tilde {\cal P}}(-\infty)$ (giving us an essentially constant background, which vanishes with increasing smearing values $|S|$) multiplied with~${\tilde {\cal P}}(S)$: in short, for vanishing $k$, in \ps regions where it assumes negative values, expression~(\ref{eq:xi_Certification_Sk_Bohmann_appendix}) rises towards zero.

-As a function of $k$, negative minimum values ${\tilde \xi}_-(S_k)$ with the grea\-test magnitude, occur at the balanced mid-point, $k=\frac{1}{2}$, providing the grea\-test contrast when applying $\tilde \xi$.
-This is why here, without loss of generality, we confine our discussion of $\xi$ to the form of Eq.~(\ref{eq:xi_Certification_S_Bohmann}) only.
+As a function of $k$, negative minimum values ${\tilde \xi}_-(S_k)$ with the grea\-test magnitude, occur at the balanced mid-point, $k=\frac{1}{2}$, providing the grea\-test contrast when applying $\tilde \xi$~\cite{Ole_23_Quantumness}.
+This is why here, without loss of generality, we confine our discussion of $\xi$ to the form of Eq.~(\ref{eq:xi_Certification_S_Bohmann}) only. \end{appendix}